-The RFI electrical filters are mounted above and to the side of the power termination box (Z1 and Z2 in Drawing A-149554).
+The RFI electrical filters are mounted inside the power termination box on either side of the transformer (Z1 and Z2 in Drawing A-129227).
 Like the transformer, the filters can be replaced by first removing all connecting wires, then releasing the attachment hardware.
 Install the new filter using the display's schematic as a wiring reference.